Living on Campus

 Priority for placement is determined by the date/time the Housing application is submitted.

 Residential Hall space on the main campus of Tyler Junior College is very limited and Housing applications are accepted year-round.
 Freshmen are not required to live on campus and current residents always have first priority for space in the residence halls.
 Completing the Housing application process does not guarantee a residential space on campus.

 The first round of room assignments for new students will be done in early May.
 You will be contacted if you are assigned during this first round of placement.

-See the related downloads for the Residential Life handbook, Guide to Living on Campus, an example of a housing contract, and the Background Check Results Guidelines.
+See the related downloads for the Residential Life Handbook, Code of Conduct, Guide to Living on Campus, an example of a housing contract, and the Background Check Results Guidelines.